Roxaleen/podpicker/README.md

 PodPicker is a web app with a simple purpose: It handpicks a podcast playlist to occupy and entertain the user for a specified time duration.

-### Playlist Configuration

-Only a target duration is required to create a playlist.
+* **Playlist configuration:** Only a target duration is required to create a playlist.
 Optionally, users can input specific search terms or filter episodes by publication date, language, or genre.

     The created playlist can then be played directly within the app.

-### Personalization

-The playlist builder and player can be accessed with or without an account.
+* **Personalization:** The playlist builder and player can be accessed with or without an account.

     Logged-in users benefit from greater customization and history features.
 This includes the ability to review previously created playlists, bookmark favorite podcast episodes, and block or follow specific podcast series.

 ## Playlist Builder Algorithm